MenuDocs/Discord-Levelling/docs/source/index.rst

-Welcome to discord-ext-levelling's documentation!
+Welcome to Discord Levelling's documentation!
 =================================================

-On level up, the package will dispatch the ``on_level_up`` event on your bot with 1 argument.
-This argument is the ``LevelUpPayload``.
+On level up, the package will return an instance of :py:class`LevelUpPayload`

 You can see its documentation in the Class References section.

 .. toctree::